 - The University cannot be involved in any negotiations/disputes between you and your replacement tenant

-- If needed, Global Opportunities & Exchanges can confirm that a student you are in contact with is indeed an accepted incoming exchange student
+- If needed, Global Opportunities can confirm if a student is an accepted incoming exchange student

 All students who undertake activities abroad which are organised by the University of Sheffield, must complete a risk assessment for each activity.
 If you are doing multiple activities in the same country (i.e. a study placement and a work placement), you will need to complete an assessment for each activity.